vishnu2709/Scruggs/docs/source/index.rst

 Welcome to the Scruggs documentation!
 ===================================

-**Scruggs** is the computing cluster used by the Jackson group at UIUC.
+**Scruggs** is the computing cluster used by the Jackson group at UIUC (https://thejacksonlab.web.illinois.edu/wp/).

 Check out the documentation for further information, starting with the ``About`` section